YidongQIN/PyBMS_BrIM/README.md

 More test maybe.
 Also start to package the RealObjects to Python class.
 Each RealObject will have both geomodel and femodel.

+### May, 2018

+Introduce the MongoDB for structure and non-structure members as its schema-free character.

+Each element in the bridge, like a beam or a deck, will have different attributes.

 ## IDEAS FOR NEXT

 use PyOpenBrIM v2 (that is ClassPyOpenBrIM) to generate the xml file for MARC bridge and see what can be further developed.